Using Oracle Ksplice in Oracle Linux

 sudo touch /etc/uptrack/disable

-To reenable automatic Ksplice updates, delete the disable
+Reenable automatic Ksplice updates, delete the

-sudo rm /etc/uptrack/disable
+file.sudo rm /etc/uptrack/disable